ConsoleGameEngine/ConsoleGameEngine/README.md

-# ConsoleGameEngine description
+# Consola Prod description
-CGE (Console Game Engine) is an universal tool for creating games, GUI or whatever you want.
+Consola Prod is an universal tool for creating games, GUI or whatever you want.
 You can find useful functions like:
 - Draw what you want and where you want.
 - Get mouse and keyboard input.